-Virgil van Dijk ‘can be a great’ as Liverpool agree to pay £75m for defender – BBC Sport
+‘Double the price of Lindelof sounds cheap!’ – Carragher trolls Neville over £75m Van Dijk deal – Goal.com

 |

-Virgil van Dijk has had a difficult few months at Southampton – but will quickly put that behind him.
-Liverpool have agreed to pay Southampton £75m for Dutch central defender Virgil van Dijk.
-It is a world record fee for a defender and will see him …
+How much Celtic will receive after Liverpool complete £75million transfer of Virgil van Dijk from Southampton

+Liverpool's Price for Van Dijk?
+A Wait, an Apology and $100 Million

-Liverpool news LIVE updates: Van Dijk deal agreed, Barcelona's Coutinho plan, Salah secret
+Liverpool news LIVE updates: Van Dijk talks move, Coutinho to Barca latest, La Liga raid

 Do you have something awesome to share with the world?
 Click here to share